Amazon shares give up 2011 gains on profit concern

 "With the Kindle Fire selling so well, that means additional margin pressure," the analyst said.

 Since the middle of November, when Amazon started shipping the Kindle Fire, shares of the company are down more than 20 percent.
-Stock of eBay, a big e-commerce rival, are down less than 5 percent in the same period, while the Nasdaq Composite Index has lost 4.9 percent.
+Stock of eBay (EBAY.O), a big e-commerce rival, are down less than 5 percent in the same period, while the Nasdaq Composite Index has lost 4.9 percent.

-In addition to the Kindle Fire launch, Amazon is investing heavily in digital content, such as movies and TV shows, and new distribution centres to support its fast-growing online retail business.

 "There's also concern about how long it will take for all these investments to pay off, or whether they will pay off," Hottovy said.